This post may contain affiliate links. Please see my disclosure policy for details.

 suggested items to purchase

 Add items to your home that can help you combat the smell.
 Plants are a great option, but please do check out the ASPCA’s website for a list of poisonous plants.
+I’ve also compiled a list of my favorite dog and cat friendly plants to use in your home.

 Another option, and personal favorite of mine, are small air purifiers that plug in to a wall outlet and have a filter you can remove/change as often as necessary.
-I highly recommend this one from Amazon.
+I highly recommend this small air purifier from Amazon.
 They have specific refills for pets, tobacco, etc. You can even set up a subscribe and save order so you can install, plug in, and forget until the new filters arrive!

 We have two on the main floor (where the dogs and humans hang out the most, two on the lower level (in the main rec room area and the bedroom where the at least a few of the dogs sleep regularly), and then three upstairs (main loft area and two bedrooms where at least a few of the dogs sleep regularly).
 There are many other options out there, but I love these!
 They are quite compact, plug in directly to the wall outlet, easy to change the filter, and easy to mask or hide wherever they’re installed.
 Plus, units and filters are pretty reasonable!
 We’ve had at least 3 of these for over 3 years and then purchased the others when we moved into the large home 3 years ago.
 And they’re still going strong!